Harmony Grants program

-Grants of up to $1,000 are available to organisations in the Northern Territory (NT) for projects, events and activities that promote cultural diversity or harmony.
+If you're a Northern Territory (NT) organisation, you can apply for up to $1,000 for projects, events and activities that promote cultural diversity or harmony.

 Find out more about multicultural events in the NT.

 - a local government council.